 Who is considered a close contact of someone with COVID-19?

-For COVID-19, close contact is anyone who was within 6 feet of an infected person for a total of 15 minutes or more over a 24-hour period (for example, three individual 5-minute exposures for a total of 15 minutes).
-An infected person can spread COVID-19 starting from 2 days before they have any symptoms (or, if they are asymptomatic, 2 days before their specimen that tested positive was collected), until they meet the criteria for discontinuing home isolation.
+For COVID-19, close contact is anyone who was within six feet of an infected person for 15 minutes or more over a 24-hour period (for example, three individual five-minute exposures for a total of 15 minutes).
+An infected person can spread COVID-19 starting two days before they have any symptoms (or, if they are asymptomatic, two days before their specimen that tested positive was collected), until they meet the criteria for discontinuing home isolation.

 What should an individual do while awaiting a COVID-19 test result?

 It is recommended that individuals awaiting COVID-19 test results do not report to school or work until test results are known.
-The Centers for Disease Control and Prevention (CDC) recommends these 3 Key steps while waiting for your COVID-19 test result
+The Centers for Disease Control and Prevention (CDC) recommends these three key steps while waiting for your COVID-19 test result: